arcanoix/thavoo/README.md

 ### Hi coders 👋

-My name is Gustavo Herrera i'm developer fullstack web.
+My name is Gustavo Herrera i'm developer fullstack web and app mobile.
 It's my profile github.

 Find out more about me & feel free to connect with me here: